project-talan/tln-cli/README.md

   cd calbro
   tln config --terse
   ```
-* If you check created configuration file `.tln.con`, you will see next JSON structure
+* If you check created configuration file `.tln.conf`, you will see next JSON structure
   ```
   module.exports = {
     tags: async (tln) => [],